Top ▲

 This polymorphism is located in the intracellular cytoplasmic tail, resulting in differing Gs binding properties.

-Due to their prevalence, the polymorphisms are not thought to be the primary cause of disease, although may be a small risk factor in common, multi-factorial diseases such as hypertension.
-They also may result in differing responses to β-blocker therapy.
+The Arg398 polymorphism may enhance Gs binding and consequently an increase in adenylyl cyclase activity, although other studies show little difference in antagonist or agonist binding or second messenger signalling.
+Due to their prevalence, the polymorphisms are not thought to be the primary cause of disease, although may be a small risk factor in common, multi-factorial diseases such as hypertension and atrial fibrillation.
+They also may alter responses to β-blocker therapy.

 Amino acid change: G389R